Olstyle/MBus/README.md

 Electrically, you'd want to have a piece of circuitry to split the send and receive line which is shown here(not my website): http://www.hohensohn.info/mbus/index.htm
+I also used this site for reference on the bus itself.

 Copyright 2012 Oliver Mueller